Ultimate Gas Grill Buying Guide: How To Choose a Gas Grill

 Learn more about different types of gas grills.

-Grill size
+Grill Size

 Gas grill sizes are usually classified by the number of burners the grill has.
 The number of burners does not always indicate the relative amount of cooking space the grill offers, but knowing how many burners a grill has is still a useful guideline.
 Most models have between two and six burners.
 In most cases, fewer burners means a smaller cooking surface, but it is not uncommon to find 4 and 5 burner models with similarly sized cooking areas.